openhab/org.openhab.ui.habmin/README.md

 [language](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and
 [country](https://en.wikipedia.org/wiki/ISO_3166-1) codes from these links.

-The language translation files accept special characters.
+The language translation files accept special characters in UTF-8 format.

 In ```app.js```, you should then add your language to the list of supported locales in the ```localeSupported``` array.